frobnitzem/scicomp-recipes/index.rst

 .. note::

-   Have an idea to improve this cookbook?
+   Have a great recipe you want to share?
 See :doc:`contributing/index`.